seanmarcus1/EDR-Attack-and-Defend/README.md

 The goal is to execute attacks, monitor activity, and analyze detections to understand both offensive and defensive security techniques.

+This lab will be completed using the guide by Eric Capuano: https://blog.ecapuano.com/p/so-you-want-to-be-a-soc-analyst-intro

 ## Objectives
 - **Set up the lab** with two virtual machines and proper networking.
 - **Simulate attacks** using Silver on Ubuntu.